ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

 Aspect: virtual DMA channel as an addressable resource.

-- A read targeting a register that maps to a configured virtual DMA channel returns that channel's oldest unread DAQ frame, delivered in the `NDRegisterAccessor` buffer exactly like a regular DMA-channel register read.
+- A register that maps to a configured virtual DMA channel supports two read flavours, chosen through the standard API:
+  - Push (accessor with `wait_for_new_data`): the channel delivers its oldest unread DAQ frame, one frame per delivered new-data event, oldest first.
+    This is the production data path.
+  - Poll (plain accessor read): the channel returns the newest fully written frame at the time the read transfer is initiated, on a best-effort basis, with no side effects (no dequeue advance, no buffer release, no interrupt acknowledgement).
+The data may be corrupted if the ring completes a full turn and overwrites the buffer during the read.
+This serves debugging tools (e.g. a register viewer) and must not interfere with a concurrent push consumer.
 - The generic `NumericAddressedBackend` needs no new structure: no new register type, no new accessor path.
 The frame channel is an ordinary addressable register.
-- All DMA-engine work and all handshaking happen inside `XdmaBackend::read()`: buffer allocation and pinning, physical-address exposure, descriptor-ring programming, S2MM controller start, dequeue state (w\. which frame was last delivered), frame reassembly across ring blocks, ring advancement, interrupt servicing and acknowledgement, and overrun detection.
+- All DMA-engine work and all handshaking happen inside `XdmaBackend::read()`: buffer allocation and pinning, physical-address exposure, descriptor-ring programming, S2MM controller start, dequeue state (which frame was last delivered), frame reassembly across ring blocks, ring advancement, interrupt servicing and acknowledgement, and overrun detection.
+The dequeue state advances only on a push read; a poll read never changes it.
 - A consumer that lags the producer (ring overrun) is reported to the caller through a companion read-only register per channel declared in the JMAP.

 Aspect: push mode.

-- Frame channels support `wait_for_new_data`, driven by the existing `triggeredByInterrupt` mechanism.
+- Frame channels support `wait_for_new_data` (the push read), driven by the existing `triggeredByInterrupt` mechanism.
+The push read delivers one frame per new-data notification, oldest first, and is the production data path.

 Aspect: JMAP format.